For immediate release

 The study was led by the Centre of Excellence in Frailty-Informed Care, in partnership with Bruyère Research Institute and ICES (formerly known as the Institute for Clinical Evaluative Sciences).

-“The study demonstrates that transitional care focussed on rehabilitation and restoration improves outcomes and quality of life, and reduces costs to the healthcare system.
+“The study demonstrates that transitional care focused on rehabilitation and restoration improves outcomes and quality of life, and reduces costs to the healthcare system.
 With the number of Canadians aged 85 and older expected to triple over the next few decades, we need better models of care.
 The evaluation of the SAFE unit offers valuable lessons to inform the development of future models of care.”

 Dr. Amy Hsu,